nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-04/lab/README.md

     - Think about:
       - How will this change your schemas?
       - How will you use this class in your CRUD methods?
-  - Generalize the model test to run the same tess on any model
+  - Generalize to run the same test on any model

 ### Part 2: Create Another Model